Bright and pure single-photon source in a silicon chip by nanoscale positioning of a color center in a microcavity: Experimental results

-To understand quantitatively cavity effects, we investigated the properties of the cavity mode and the spectral resonance of the emitter-cavity system.
-The modal properties have been probed by performing reflection spectroscopy under white light illumination.
-As shown in Figure \ref{fig:figure_3}(b), the reflectivity curve features a dip around 1218 nm, fitting to a Lorentzian profile with a full width at half maximum (FWHM) $\Delta \lambda_m = 7.7 \pm 0.2$ nm, corresponding to a quality factor $Q = 158 \pm 5$.
+To understand cavity effects quantitatively, we investigated the optical properties of the W-1 center and the spectral resonance of the emitter-cavity system.
+The PL spectrum of the emitter over the 1140-1450 nm spectral range reveals that the ZPL accounts for $\xi = 98.6\pm 1.4\%$ of the PL intensity (Figure \ref{fig:figure_3}(a)).
+This value should be compared with 39\% for isolated W in unpatterned SOI, which unveils selective enhancement of the ZPL by the cavity.
+To confirm this hypothesis, the modal properties of the cavity have been probed by performing reflection spectroscopy under white light illumination.
+The reflectivity curve features a dip around 1218 nm fitting to a Lorentzian profile with a full width at half maximum (FWHM) $\Delta \lambda_m = 7.7 \pm 0.2$ nm, corresponding to a quality factor $Q = 158 \pm 5$ (Figure \ref{fig:figure_3}(b)).
 This value is in good agreement with the quality factor estimate of 167 obtained from FDTD simulations.
-The CBG cavity mode is therefore nearly perfectly matched to the ZPL emission of zero-phonon emission line of W centers in unstrained silicon,\cite{baron_detection_2022} as confirmed from a comparison of reflectivity and PL emission spectra in Figure \ref{fig:figure_3}(a).
-Noticeably, this PL spectrum over the 1140-1450 nm spectral range reveals that zero-phonon emission accounts for $\xi = 98.6\%$ of the PL intensity, value to be compared with 39$\%$ for isolated W in unpatterned SOI, which unveils a selective enhancement of ZPL emission thanks to the Purcell effect.
+A comparison between the reflectivity curve and a high-resolution PL spectrum shows that the CBG cavity mode is well-matched to the ZPL of the W-1 center.
+We conclude that the selective enhancement of the ZPL is induced by (1) efficient coupling of zero-phonon emission into the cavity mode, whose narrow far-field radiation pattern ensures high collection efficiency, and (2) possibly acceleration of zero-phonon emission by Purcell effect.